cse112-sp20/Clubhouse-Dungeons/docs/Testing_Guide.md

 ## Creating Unit Tests

-1. Navigate to the test folder.
+1. Navigate to the unit test folder.
 This is where the testing files are.
 2. Find the `.test.js` file for the feature to be tested.
 If there is no file, create a new one named `[feature_name].test.js`.
 3. Write some unit tests in these formats.
 	1. An empty unit test looks like